claybie/LeafSpringCog/CONTRIBUTING.md

 ## General Guidelines

 - Any and all contributions should be made upstream to [LandSandBoat](https://github.com/LandSandBoat/server) and should follow the guidelines & advice set forth by those developers.
-Pull requests in this repository will be ignored unless they pertain to bugs specific to LeafSpringCog.
+Issues should not be opened unless they pertain to bugs specific to LeafSpringCog.
-- Players on any servers running on LeafSpringCog must maintain an active Final Fantasy XI service account via [Square Enix Account](https://secure.square-enix.com/account/app/svc/login?cont=account).
-Outdated game clients will not be able to connect to the server, and an active service account is required in order to maintain an up-to-date client.
+- Players on a servers running on LeafSpringCog should maintain an active Final Fantasy XI service account via [Square Enix Account](https://secure.square-enix.com/account/app/svc/login?cont=account).

 ## Donations

-- I do not accept any monetary compensation on behalf of LeafSpringCog nor the Rheinland-Pfalz server for any reason, including but not limited to donations.
+- I do not accept any monetary compensation on behalf of LeafSpringCog nor the Rheinland-Pfalz server through any channels, including but not limited to donations.
 Do not ask to nor attempt to send me money.